lvgl/lvgl/docs/details/widgets/animimg.rst

 Overview
 ********

-The animation image is similar to the normal 'Image' object.
-The only difference is that instead of one source image, you set an array of multiple source images.
+The animation image is similar to the normal 'Image' Widget.
+The only difference is that instead of one source image, you set an array of multiple source images that supply "frames" in an animation.

 You can specify a duration and repeat count.